On the third day of encirclement, Lieutenant Komarov proposed that he should be sent to break through the German lines.

 He had some sort of plan, but he did not share it.
 His face was very pale, with dark rings under both eyes.

 “Goodbye fellows” he said.
 “I will bring back reinforcements.
 Or … if you must surrender, don’t worry.
 You will still fight the war after you surrender.”

 A sudden desolation filled us all.

-“Stay, Vorobeyev, stay,” we whispered.
+“Stay, Komarov, stay,” we whispered.
 For if he went, we would still have to fight the war, and how would we do that without him?
 Our previous hopelessness now seemed only the shadow of hopelessness, and the blackness that promised to swallow him up was poking its fingers into our mouths.

 While I dreamed, he disappeared from sight.
 We hardly breathed.

 “Halt!” the Germans shouted.

 In the first month of World War One, the Russian First Army and Russian Second Army advanced into Prussia, the Tsar hoping to achieve a rapid victory over the Germans.
 Despite being outnumbered, the German Eighth Army achieved a spectacular victory in what became known as the Battle of Tannenburg (23-30 August, 1914).
 The Russian Second Army was surrounded and destroyed.
 Thousands of Russians were killed, wounded or captured.
 Russian hopes of a glorious victory turned to ash, and in a little over three years, the Tsar was dead, the Bolsheviks ruled, and Russia was suing for peace.